2i2c-org/infrastructure/docs/howto/features/gpu.md

   "gpu-t4": {
     min: 0,
     max: 20,
-    machine_type: "n1-highmem-8",
+    machine_type: "n1-highmem-4",
     gpu: {
       enabled: true,
       type: "nvidia-tesla-t4",
       count: 1,
     },
+    # Set up all possible zones here, as GPU availability is spotty and we will
-    # Optional, in case we run into resource exhaustion in the main zone
+    # run into resource exhaustion if we pick only one pool
     zones: [
       "us-central1-a",
       "us-central1-b",